sophiaziesch/Space-Race/README.md

 - Obstacles that the player must evade
 - Score tracking
 - Game over condition
+- Win condition
 - Restart functionality

 ## Backlog

-- Power-ups to enhance the player's spaceship
 - Multiple levels with varying difficulty
-- Leaderboards to compare scores with other players
 - Sound effects and background music
+- Different obstacles
 - Different spaceship models to choose from
 - Special abilities for the player's spaceship
+- Power-ups to enhance the player's spaceship
+- Leaderboards to compare scores with other players

 ## Data Structure